American Standard Faucets Review & Rating Updated: April 10, 2026

 Show More

-American Standard's Faucet Manufacturers
+Outside Faucet Manufacturers

 LIXIL buys faucet components from a variety of outside manufacturers in China, Taiwan, India, and South Korea.
 [4] It also buys an increasing number of finished faucets from outside contractors.
 Its known faucet suppliers include

-LIXIL has started consolidating manufacturing and distribution, eliminating a lot of duplication, and we expect the process to continue for a few more years yet.
+LIXIL has started consolidating manufacturing and distribution, eliminating a lot of duplication, and we expect the process to continue for a few years yet.

 For example, American Standard's plant in Mexico has begun assembling a good many of the Grohe faucets sold in the U.S. alongside American Standard faucets.